ords/micro/readme.md

 ## todo
 - implement a tasks folder with tasks like:
 - Create new features
-- Locally quikcly build only the workspaces actually needed
+- Locally quikcly build only the workspaces actually needed and ignore types/imports for rest
 - CI/CD Detect workspace changes and only build those needed

 ## Open source sync